areeba-shahid/Ordering-management-app-in-C-oop-Final-project/ReadMe.txt

 Hey .
 I am areeba Shahid .
-To use this app add reference of library to businessapp .
-U are all set .
-Connect it to mysql microsoft server in businessapp named file class objject handling , just chnage connection string with your sql server and U are all set .
+To use this app add reference of businessapplibrary to businessapp  .
+Connect it to mysql microsoft server in businessapp named file class object handling , just change connection string with your sql server and U are all set . schema script is provided .